Microsoft Excel

 Jenni Kim

-Jenni Kim is an Associate Marketing Manager at HubSpot who’s passionate about the intersection between media and technology.
+Jenni Kim has experience as an Associate Marketing Manager at HubSpot.
+She's passionate about the intersection between media and technology.
 When she’s not busy creating content for a marketing campaign, Jenni is most likely researching new bakeries to visit or tending to her calico cat, Nari.